Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: Decomposition Analysis of Real-world Image Transformations

 We describe the computation of the critical parameter values for $\bm{\phi_8}$, the most complex one among $\phi_8$ to $\phi_{12}$, in detail below and skip the details for the other transformations ($\bm{\phi_9}$-$\bm{\phi_{12}}$) as they are similar to $\bm{\phi_8}$.

 Figure~\ref{fig:rotation_proof} shows the movement of the coordinates (along the circle) while rotating an image around the center of the image.
-Consider the coordinate $\langle 1,0 \rangle$, (\eg $\langle i,j \rangle$ in Figure~\ref{fig:rotation_proof}) is being rotated, $\mathcal{DP}$ will only output new coordinates when the circular trajectory intersects with the dotted lines (\eg vertical $x=\{...,-0.5,0.5,...\}$ or horizontal $y=\{...,-0.5,0.5,...\}$).
-Before intersecting with the next dotted line, all the rotated coordinates that correspond to the parts of the trajectory between any two adjacent dotted lines with arrows will always be rounded to the same coordinate.
-In Figure~\ref{fig:rotation_proof}, $\langle i',j' \rangle=\langle \sqrt[]{3}/2,1/2 \rangle$ will be rounded (up) to $\langle 1,1 \rangle$.
-Thus, $\mathcal{DP}$ can only output seven new coordinates in Figure~\ref{fig:rotation_proof}.
+Given any coordinate $\langle i,j \rangle$, the output of $\mathcal{DP}$ will only output new coordinates when the circular trajectory intersects with the dotted lines.
+For example, $\mathcal{DP}$ will output seven new coordinates in Figure~\ref{fig:rotation_proof}).
+All the rotation angles that correspond to the parts of the trajectory between any two adjacent dotted lines with arrows will always be rounded to the same coordinate.
 Therefore, given any $\langle i,j \rangle$, we compute how many dotted lines intersect with the corresponding trajectory.
-We calculate the rotation degree ($c$) for each intersecting coordinate $\langle i',j' \rangle$ using the following equation.
+We calculate the rotation angles ($c$) for each intersect coordinate $\langle i',j' \rangle$ using the following equation.

 Finally, we compute the union of all possible rotation degrees of each coordinate that can be mapped to a new one by $\mathcal{DP}$ following Algorithm~\ref{alg:findcs}, where the resulting union is the final critical parameter values for rotation ($\mathbb{C}_{critical}$).